mdawsondev/anatomy-of-code/README.md

-# Doc Notebooks
+# Documentation Notebooks

-Doc Notebooks is a collection of my notes taken on various programming docs.
+A collection of my notes taken on various programming docs.
 This likely isn't useful to anyone other than myself, but I wanted a place to store my notebooks without cluttering my other [course-based notes](0).

 Referenced will be listed in their respective documents.